Canonical Models of Adjoint Foliated Structures on Surfaces: Effective behavior of the linear system |m(KF+D)|

 \subsection{Acknowledgements}

-The authors sincerely thank Professors Shengli Tan, Xiaolei Liu, and Xin Lv for their helpful discussions and suggestions.
-They are also very grateful to Professor Jihao Liu for reading early versions of the paper and offering valuable advice.
-Finally, they thank the referees for pointing out errors and providing detailed suggestions that helped improve the paper.
+The authors would like to thank Professors Shengli Tan, Xiaolei Liu, and Xin Lv for helpful discussions and suggestions.
+They are particularly grateful to Professor Jihao Liu for carefully reading earlier versions of the manuscript and providing valuable comments.
+The authors also thank the referees for their careful reading, for pointing out several errors, and for their many helpful suggestions, which have significantly improved the paper.